 Just like any system, there are tips and tricks for maintaining a positive experience on NetGalley.

 This lets other publishers know that you aren’t there just to pad reviews for your favorite author.
-That’s what fan clubs are for, not book promoting.
+That’s what fan clubs are for, not NetGalley.

 NetGalley provides a badge to those who have reached certain milestones.
-For instance, if you become auto-approved by an author, you get a sweet badge.
-Share those not only on your NetGalley Bio, but your GoodReads as well.
+For instance, if you become auto-approved by an author, you get a badge.
+Share those not only on your NetGalley Bio but on GoodReads as well.
 This can help further establish your standing within the community.

 Many authors write to a certain market.
 And those are the reviews that really matter to them.
 So don’t get discouraged if you are denied due to country restrictions.
 Just move on to your next request.